-Psychologists claim gratitude is good for our brain.
+Psychologists claim gratitude is good for our brains.
 Positivity gurus and law of attraction specialists imply that feeling grateful attracts abundance in our lives.
 Well, there is a plus side to gratitude but not many discuss the dark side of this emotion.
 Survivors of childhood trauma are more prone to being stuck in the cycle of toxic gratitude.
 Moreover, it keeps them stuck to their past, and susceptible to further abuse.

 Childhood trauma means living with ongoing inconsistency and instability.
-One day ‘Mom‘ is in a great mood while next, she is a raging lunatic.
+One day ‘Mom‘ is in a great mood while the next, she is a raging lunatic.
 Or in the morning ‘Dad’ is charming and helpful while in the evening he is a violent drunk.
 Sometimes moods change in minutes.
 It is highly confusing for a child.
-One moment its all lovey-dovey and next you are cursed for being born.
+One moment it’s all lovey-dovey and next you are cursed for being born.

 Development of Toxic Gratitude

 Growing up in this ongoing environment of intermittent reinforcement messes up our minds.
 We learn to be grateful for crumbs.
 This not only affects our self-worth and self-esteem.
 It also keeps us trauma bonded to our abusers.